M-11 Shtorm

-The M-11 Shtorm (М-11 «Шторм»; Storm) is a Russian naval surface-to-air missile system.
+The M-11 Shtorm (М-11 «Шторм»; Storm) is a Soviet naval surface-to-air missile system.
 Its GRAU designation is 4K60.
 Its NATO reporting name is SA-N-3 Goblet.
 The system was first installed on Moskva, an anti-submarine warfare carrier, which was commissioned in 1967, but the system was not officially accepted into service until 1969.
 Unusually for such systems, it has no land-based counterpart.
 It was only deployed on Russian vessels, and was never used in combat.

 Development

 Development of the M-11 Storm system was first authorised on 25 July 1959.
 Work was carried out by Scientific Research Institute 10 (NII-10) that was also working on the M-1 Volna system.
 It was originally intended to be installed on the Project 1126 warship, but both the ship and missile system were canceled in June 1961.
 However, the missile project was re-activated only a month later for installation in the Project 1123 Moskva-class helicopter carrier.
 The design was completed in April 1962, and included a modified version of the ZIF-101 launcher, that was used with the M-1 missile system.
 The launcher design proved to be impractical, the resulting redesign delayed production of prototypes until 1964.

 Between 1964 and 1966 sea trials were conducted on the missile testbed OS-24 which had previously been the heavy cruiser Voroshilov.
 The system was installed on Moskva, which was commissioned on 25 December 1967, but development continued until 1969 when it was officially accepted into service.